THE HOME OF WATCH CULTURE

 Image courtesy of Ben’s Watch Club.

-It’s debatable whether or not Festina can truly be considered a Spanish watch brand, but they’re enough of a powerhouse to deserve a spot on this list.
-Festina were founded in 1902 in La Chaux-de-Fonds, Switzerland, however their headquarters moved to Barcelona in the 1930s.
-After a few ownership changes, the brand eventually was acquired by the Spanish businessman Miguel Rodríguez in 1984.
+It’s debatable whether or not Festina can truly be considered a Spanish watch brand, but it’s enough of a powerhouse to deserve a spot on this list.
+Festina was founded in 1902 in La Chaux-de-Fonds, Switzerland – however, its headquarters moved to Barcelona in the 1930s.
+After a few ownership changes, the brand was eventually acquired by Spanish businessman Miguel Rodríguez in 1984.
 Combining it with his previously-owned Lotus brand, the Festina Group came into being.
-Today, Festina Group incorporates watch brands such as Lotus, Jaguar, and Perrelet, but more importantly owns the movement manufactures of Soprod and Manufacture Horlogere de la Vallée de Joux (MHVJ).
-Festina were also once a prominent sponsorship name for le Tour de France, but that concluded when the Festina team were unfortunately exposed in a doping scandal.
+Today, Festina Group incorporates watch brands such as Lotus, Jaguar, and Perrelet, but more importantly, owns movement makers Soprod and Manufacture Horlogere de la Vallée de Joux (MHVJ).
+Festina was also once a prominent sponsorship name for the Tour de France, but that concluded when the Festina team were unfortunately exposed in a doping scandal.
 Festina watches themselves are mostly Swiss-made even if the headquarters is still in Barcelona, with a dominating global presence.